halokaya67/nba-dream-team/README.md

         - email
         - password

-- GET /auth/login
+- GET /login
     - Renders the login form

-- POST /auth/login
+- POST /login
     - Redirects to /profile if user logs in
     - Renders login form with an error if user login fails
     - body:
         - username
         - password

-- POST /auth/logout
+- GET /logout
     - Redirects to / after logout

 - GET /profile